FindYourSpirit/fys-sdk/README.md

         // Handle the empty or error response
     }

+## Testing

+The FYS SDK includes a set of unit tests to ensure the correctness and reliability of the library.
+These tests are written using MSTest, a popular testing framework in the .NET ecosystem.

+To run the tests:

+1. Open the solution in Visual Studio.
+2. Build the solution to restore dependencies and compile the project.
+3. Open the Test Explorer window (`Test > Windows > Test Explorer`) in Visual Studio.
+4. Click on the "Run All" button in the Test Explorer window to execute all the tests.

+You can also run the tests from the command line using the `dotnet test` command:

+    dotnet test

 ## Contributing
 Contributions to the FYS SDK are welcome!
 If you find any issues, have feature requests, or want to contribute improvements, please submit them via GitHub issues or create a pull request.